b2b vs b2c marketing

 HubSpot is widely recognized as a comprehensive inbound marketing, sales, and service software provider for enterprise-level businesses.
 However, its prominence extends beyond marketers due to its extensive collection of precious and mostly free marketing resources.

-These resources encompass various formats, including blog posts, case studies, e-Books, guides, courses, and certifications.
-Each category contains numerous resources packed with data-driven insights to manage and grow a business effectively.
+These resources encompass various formats, including blog posts, case studies, e-books, guides, courses, and certifications.
+Each category contains numerous resources packed with data-driven insights to help businesses manage and grow effectively.

 By offering these resources, HubSpot successfully drives organic traffic to its platform, ultimately converting leads into paying customers without substantial advertising expenses.